PratikRamdasi/Computer-Vision/03_Video_Read-Write/Readme.md

-Contains video read/write scripts. videotoframe.py: Separating frames from the video videoWriter.py: combining frames to write into the video.
+Contains video read/write scripts.
+1. videotoframe.py: Separating frames from the video.
+2. videoWriter.py: combining frames to write into the video.